 After a few visits time with their chiropractor, many patients can perform these exercises at home.
 Generally, therapy is most effective when done five to six times a day.
 In addition to at-home exercises, your doctor may suggest you come into a chiropractic clinic in Bozeman once or twice a week for a check-in.
 The most important part is that the patient is actively working on their treatment program and performing the exercises properly.
 Improper exercise can make pain worse, so following your chiropractors exercise instructions is imperative.

-What Can I Expect During My First Chiropractic Appointment?
+What Can I Expect During My First McKenzie-Focused Appointment?

 Before any treatment begins, your doctor will assess your condition.
 Usually, the assessment will last anywhere from 30 to 45 minutes.
 During this time, your chiropractor will ask you about your health history and what symptoms you are having.
 Then, you will undergo a physical examination.
 The physical exam includes a series of repetitive motions that demonstrate your level of mobility.
 These movements may include bending joints, moving limbs, and performing various stretches.